PeterCamilleri/vls/README.md

 It is also possible to incorporate vls data into a view using the vls method in a controller and passing the resultant array of data to a view for rendering in a web page.
-This may be useful for an diagnostic or informational page in the web site.
+This may be useful for a diagnostic or informational page in the web site.

 A detailed examination of this task is beyond the scope of this document and